MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 	```

 ### Option 2: Unzip and import manually
+Install the manually downloaded PowerShell Module to a PowerShell directory so it can be discoverable by PowerShell sessions.
+For more information see: [Installing a PowerShell Module](https://docs.microsoft.com/powershell/developer/module/installing-a-powershell-module)

+If installing into any other directory, you must manually import the module using [Import-Module](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/import-module?view=powershell-6)

 **IMPORTART**: Installation will install DLLs via relative paths.
 Store the contents of this package into your intended runtime directory and confirm that access permissions allow read but not write.